 Question: Why do you not allow reader comments?

 Answer: At one time we welcomed reader comments, and despite safeguards, trolls invaded, attacking other readers with falsehoods and profanity.
 Then there were the spam comments (earn $1,000 per hour working at home, just by watching TV!)”
 So we ditched comments in 2012.
 Then a funny thing happened: Many of the top websites in the country have since stopped accepting reader comments, because of trolls and spam.
 More sites are adopting that stance every day.

 Question: Why do you only have like 100 followers on Twitter?
 My cousin Barney has almost 17,000 followers and has sent out 150,000 tweets.

 Answer: Listosaur debuted before most people had heard of Twitter.
 The site’s goal was to attract readers, and in technical terms, Twitter has an incredibly low click-through rate for story links, between 1 percent and 5 percent.
-It is, however, ideal for sharing pet memes, fact-free political rants, ridiculing 18-year-old college athletes for making a mistake, and for trolls.
+It is, however, ideal for sharing pet memes, doxxing innocent people, political rants, sharing information that is clearly false, and for trolls.

 Question: Do you accept story submissions?

 Answer: Yes, but there are no guarantees a story will be published.
 Send submissions to: writers<at>listosaur.com.
 Due to the volume of submissions and requests, we cannot respond to most inquiries.